-Best Sennheiser Headphones in 2019

-Best Sennheiser Headphones Android Central 2019
+Best Sennheiser Headphones 2022

-Sennheiser has a large selection of headphones, and finding the best one can be tough.
-However, we firmly believe the company's HD 600 headphone are by far the best headphone Sennheiser makes due to its excellent sound quality, comfort, and flexibility.
+Sennheiser has a large selection of headphones and finding the best one can be tough.
+However, we firmly believe the company's HD 600 headphones are by far the best set of headphones Sennheiser makes due to their excellent sound quality, comfort, and flexibility.

 Best Overall: Sennheiser HD 600

 The HD 600 from Sennheiser are by far the best price to performance headphones the company makes.
-It delivers incredible sound with excellent dynamic range and soundstage without needing an amp.
+It delivers incredible sound with excellent dynamic range and soundstage without needing an amp for a great price.
 They are open-back headphones, so you'll probably want to use them in the comfort of your own home or a studio.

 So let's start there.
 The HD 600 are strictly "at home" headphones due to their open-back design.
 This means that all of your music will leak, and people around you will hear exactly what you're listening to.
 However, the trade-off is a super-wide soundstage and excellent dynamic range.
 The frequency response is as expected for open-back headphones.
 The midrange and treble are neutral and flat, but the bass is a bit underwhelming.
 That's mostly due to the open-back design not allowing the bass to bounce back at you.
 This creates an early bass roll-off meaning you lose a lot of thump and rumble from the low-bass.